yugabyte/platform-go-client/docs/RestartTaskParams.md

 ### NewRestartTaskParams

-`func NewRestartTaskParams(clusters []Cluster, creatingUser Users, kubernetesUpgradeSupported bool, platformUrl string, platformVersion string, sleepAfterMasterRestartMillis int32, sleepAfterTServerRestartMillis int32, upgradeOption string, ) *RestartTaskParams`
+`func NewRestartTaskParams(clusters []Cluster, creatingUser Users, kubernetesUpgradeSupported bool, platformUrl string, sleepAfterMasterRestartMillis int32, sleepAfterTServerRestartMillis int32, upgradeOption string, ) *RestartTaskParams`

 NewRestartTaskParams instantiates a new RestartTaskParams object This constructor will assign default values to properties that have it defined,